visualpharm/Lunacy/docs/index_updated.md

      </summary>

   <br>

-Collections is the best way to orgonize the icons you like into certain groups for further applications.
-You may create multiple collections with the 1000 icons limit per collection.
-Icons can be added into a collection just by dragging and dropping it or just by pressing on a special label in the upper right corner of the outer space surrounding each icon when mouse cursor is over the icon.
-This is demonstrated on the screenshot below.
-Notice that red labels indicate that current icon is already added into your collection.
+Collections are the best way to organize the icons you like.
+Collections help you to group certain icons for further applications.
+You may create many collections with the 1000 icons limit per collection.
+An icon can be added to a collection by dragging and dropping it.
+Another way to add an icon to a collection is by pressing on a special label.
+This label is located in the upper right corner of the outer space surrounding each icon.
+The label becomes visible when the mouse cursor is hovering the icon.
+Note that the red label states that the current icon is already added into your collection.

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/add_icons_to_collection.png'>
  </p>

  <br>

-You may drag and drop an <b>svg</b> icon from web app or from your local file system right into the collection.
+You may drag and drop an <b>SVG</b> icon from the web app or your local file system right into your collection.
 Please note that only files in SVG format can be added to your collection.

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/collections_drag_and_drop.png'>
  </p>

   <br>

-In addidtion to drag and drop feature you may add new icons to collection by pressing <b>add sign</b> within your collection.
-This will launch file manager which will guide you through the procedure of selecting an svg file from your local file system and adding it to the collection:
+In addition, to drag and drop feature there is one more option exists.
+You may add new icons to your collection by pressing <b>add sign</b> within your collection.
+This will launch the file manager.
+The manager will further guide you through the procedure of selecting an SVG file from your local file system and adding it to your collection:

   <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/Collection_FileManager_2.png'>
  </p>

   <br>

- To delete an icon from collection just hover the mouse cursor over the icon and click on the trash sign that will come up.
-A dialog will further ask you to confirm and proceed with the deletion.
+ To delete an icon from a collection, hover the mouse cursor over the icon.
+Click on the trash sign that will come up.
+A dialog will further guide you to confirm and proceed with the deletion.

  <p align="center">